SummittDweller/wieting-theatre-netlify/site/TO-DO.md

 ## Add Show URLs to Show's Page

 There are two optional URLs for each Show, the "official" site and the IMDB page.
 Please add display of both of these, if provided (don't print an empty label with no value), on each show's individual page.

+## New "Camps" Page for Kids/Educational Events

+Include .pdf forms for Summer camps like "All About the Arts" and "STEM Camp".